 “I think we, as people in the wellness space, [need to take responsibility and] stop promoting the supplements we take,” she says.
 “What I find most problematic is how people glamorize like ‘Here's my plate of vitamins.’”

-Tara Thomas, the executive chef of S,T Eat & Stay, treats food like medicine.
+Tara Thomas, executive chef, treats food like medicine.
 She believes in the importance of intuitive eating, which is essentially “learning how you feel when you eat something to try to feel it.”
 While she doesn’t fault anyone for their lifestyle choices, she thinks that it’s misguided for leaders in the wellness space to position themselves as the ultimate standard when “we all have different experiences in different bodies and there's no right way to live.”
-Over the weekend, Insider listed all of the problematic pseudoscience claims that health guru Darin Olien, a white cis man, promoted while filming Down to Earth, the Netflix show that he co-hosts with Zac Efron, another white cis man.
+Insider has listed all of the problematic pseudoscience claims that health guru Darin Olien, a white cis man, promoted while filming Down to Earth, the Netflix show that he co-hosts with Zac Efron, another white cis man.

 “That's your practice and you can inspire others, but you shouldn't feel responsible to create someone just like you or try to get people to be just like you because that's not going to work for them,” Thomas explains.
 “They're living a completely different life and that's why there's a loss of credibility, because people want to download into one person instead of accepting their experience.
 It's like, ‘Oh, that aligns with me I want to try it,’ but not feel like, ‘Oh, something's wrong with me, it's not working.’
 I think it's all about how can you love yourself more every day with every choice rather than trying to fix the problem."